zeta1999/korali/examples/propagation/README.rst

-Execution (Propagation)
+Model Propagation
 ==========================================

-In this tutorial we show how to pass multiple inputs through a model (this setup may be used to do uncertainty propagation and distribute the workload).
+In this tutorial we show how to pass multiple input sets through a computational model (this setup may be used to do uncertainty propagation and distribute the workload).

 Problem Description
 ---------------------------